 One thing was sure to me from the beginning: going straight off the keto and back to my old 'normal' was definitely a no-go.
 I am sure you have heard of this mistake and main reason why people yo-yo so much after going on a diet?
 Yup, but not me - I had told myself.

-The plan was to slowly transition back into eating more and more carbs, however I left the processed carbs such as sugar and also pasta completely out of my diet until this day.
-Instead I started introducing more and more veggies again, whilst reducing the fat content and protein, so more fruits and veggies (yeay!)
+The plan was to slowly transition back into eating more and more carbs, however, I left the processed carbs such as sugar and also pasta completely out of my diet until this day.
+Instead, I started introducing more and more veggies again, whilst reducing the fat content and protein, so more fruits and veggies (yay!)

 I have to admit I missed eating as many veggies and fruits as I wanted during keto, so I was more than happy to slowly transition.
-Week by week I increased the carb intake, but one of the first things I did was stopping to count all calories.
-After 7 weeks I feel that I had really gotten to the point of having a good eye for the right portion-size throughout the day.
+Week by week I increased my carb intake, but one of the first things I did was stopping to count all calories.
+After 7 weeks I feel that I had really gotten to the point of having a good eye for the right portion size throughout the day.